 The site known as Hai Hin Lat Khai, or Jar Site 3 has nearly 250 jars and 45 stone discs.
-It is in the middle or rice paddies and is a glorious walk from where we parked the bike at the entrance and ticket office.
+It is in the middle of rice paddies and is a glorious walk from where we parked the bike at the entrance and ticket office.
 As you cross a stream you’ll need to walk across a bamboo bridge.
 This is very rural, the route only disturbed by the occasional MAG tile.

-There’s no signposts, just a track through fields, and occasional MAG markers.
+There are no signposts, just a track through fields, and occasional MAG markers.

 There are a couple of streams to cross, although there are bamboo bridges to cross them and you really do feel as though you’re in the middle of nowhere.

-There were a few folks at Jar Site One, at Jar Site Three we saw one small group with a tour guide, another arrived as we were leaving.
+There were a few folks at Jar Site One, at Jar Site Three we saw one small group with a tour guide, and another arrived as we were leaving.
 But here, we were in glorious solitude.

 This part of the trip has been in a road loop, so we could have visited sites two and three in the other order and still been back at the same place.